 FASoS celebrates its silver anniversary: Innovation as the common thread.

-The Faculty of Arts and Social Sciences, FASoS for short, is celebrating its 25th anniversary (1994-2019).
+The Faculty of Arts and Social Sciences, FASoS for short, celebrated its 25th anniversary in 2019 (1994-2019).
 Professor Tannelie Blom and senior lecturer Jo Wachelder founded the sixth faculty at Maastricht University, and together they look back on an especially dynamic quarter of a century.
 “The common thread?
 Innovation and interdisciplinarity.”

 Jo Wachelder and Tannelie Blom look back on the faculty’s 25 years